Down syndrome (Trisomy 21)

 Collection Procedure

-Discard the first 2 cc of fluid to reduce the risk of maternal cell contamination.
-Aseptically transfer 15-20 cc into sterile plastic conical tubes labeled with patient’s name and date of birth.
+• Amniotic fluid 15-20 ml.
+Discard the first 2 ml of fluid to reduce the risk of maternal cell contamination.
+Aseptically transfer the specimen into sterile plastic conical tubes labeled with patient’s name and date of birth.

-Aseptically transfer 5-10mg into sterile plastic conical tubes containing sterile transport medium.
+• CVS 10-20 mg.
+Aseptically transfer the specimen into sterile plastic conical tubes containing sterile transport medium.
 Label tube with patient’s name and date of birth.

 A completed test requisition form must be included with every sample.
 A transport kit is available upon request.